outofcoffee/corebot/README.md

             -v /path/to/actions.yml:/opt/corebot/actions.yml \
             outofcoffee/corebot

-Note: the container doesn't require any inbound ports to be exposed.
+> Note: the container does not require any inbound ports to be exposed.

+> Note: See the _Environment variables_ section for the available configuration settings.

 ## Build